Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Unique_Title_Investigations
      - A COUNTER Metric_Type that represents the number of unique titles investigated in a user session.
-This Metric_Type is only applicable for Data_Type Book.
+This Metric_Type is only applicable for Data_Types Book and Reference_Work.
      -

    * - Unique_Title_Requests
      - A COUNTER Metric_Type that represents the number of unique titles requested in a user session.
-This Metric_Type is only applicable for Data_Type Book.
+This Metric_Type is only applicable for Data_Types Book and Reference_Work.
      -

    * - URI